ped-araujo/ped-araujo/README.md

 	Studying the realms of Machine Learning and C for systems engineering and robotics.
 	<br>
 	<br>
-	With over 5 years of experience, I've had the privilege of working with amazing people on a variety of projects.
 </div>
 Feel free to reach out, and let's explore how we can collaborate to bring your vision to life.
 <br>